mrezadit/production-management-system/README.md

-# Production-Management-System
+# About
-**Source code for production management systems with CodeIgniter, PHP & MySql.**
+**Production management systems (CodeIgniter)**
-The case of this system is for **factory production**, system focuses on production planning, production processes, machines and materials used and production reports.
+This is a website based system, the case of this system is for **factory production**, system focuses on production planning, production processes, machines and materials used and production reports.

 # Features
 - **Dashboard** - Summary of production progress & history </br>